“Growth for the sake of growth is the ideology of the cancer cell.” -Edward Abbey

 This wasn’t the last time Baer was brought into the spotlight.
 In 1985 Nintendo sued Magnavox to invalidate his patents and avoid paying royalties.
 They claimed that the first video game was Tennis for Two and thus Baer held no credit as the father of video games.
 The court ruled that Tennis did not use video signals (remember, it used an oscilloscope instead of a CRT) and could not qualify as a video game.
 Of course, nowadays the distinction between computer games and video games is made only by whether a game is played on a computer or a console (which is a type of computer); but back then it had the potential to be a legal landmine.
 And as for Baer’s title, that wasn’t constant.
 By the ’80s Baer was recognized as the father of video games, but during the ’70s in the heyday of Atari, Bushnell gladly accepted that title.
 Toward the end of the ’70s Bushnell introduced Baer to Gene Lipkin as the “Father of Video Games” and Baer replied “I wish you would have said that to the press.”

 Atari’s goal was to manufacture Stella as cheaply as possible.
 To that end they used as little silicon as they could get away with; every other company was ordering silicon like there was no tomorrow.
-There was no frame buffer, the display was taken care of by the in-house-designed TIA (which you can read about more in Racing the Beam), the CPU was the 6507 chip–a stripped-down version of the ubiquitous 6502 chip–, and to top it off Stella only had 128 bytes of RAM.
-That would be why its launch game Combat looked like this.
+There was no frame buffer, the display was taken care of by the in-house-designed TIA (which you can read about more in the excellent book Racing the Beam), the CPU was the 6507 chip–a stripped-down version of the ubiquitous 6502 chip–, and to top it off Stella only had 128 bytes of RAM.
+That’s why its launch game Combat looks like this.

 Next page: Will gamers learn to stop worrying and love the Pong?